Shobhit486/portfolio/projects/parcha.md

 Qualitative research was done for this project.
 Multiple one on one semi-structured interviews were conducted with ‘Healthcare providers’ and ‘Patients’ to get deep insights.
 Also observational study was an essential tool in this research as I had to observe and study user behaviours and what problems they faced.

+"Image to be inserted - miro board image"

 ### USER PERSONA

 ![Preview not available](/images/persona.png)